 What to eat at Street Food Karavan in Budapest, Hungary?

 Even though Budapest is indeed one of the more affordable cities in Europe, eating out can still be quite expensive especially if you are looking for traditional Hungarian cuisines.
-So where do you go to if you want to get good and inexpensive foods?
+If you are looking for dinner or places to go to in Budapest, and wondering where do you go to if you want to get good and inexpensive foods?

 Head to the Jewish Quarters in Budapest!
 Formerly known as the rundown Jewish ghetto, this area of Budapest has been revived by the younger generations, becoming an extremely hipster and cool enclave with numerous interesting cafes, takeout joints, independent designer stores, and the now popular ruin bars in dilapidated buildings!